Dennis van Aarssen: Life and career

 Dennis van Aarssen was born in The Netherlands.
 He developed a passion for swing and jazz and cited Robbie Williams’ album Swing When You’re Winning, which he first heard as a seven-year-old, as his early inspiration.
-Prior to entering The Voice of Holland, van Aarssen had a YouTube channel where he showcased his renditions of songs by songs by Frank Sinatra, Sammy Davis Jr. and Michael Bublé, among others.
+Prior to entering The Voice of Holland, van Aarssen had a YouTube channel where he showcased his renditions of songs by Frank Sinatra, Sammy Davis Jr., and Michael Bublé, among others.

-With a debut album that resulted in a gold record, a theater tour with 31 shows and 20,000 tickets sold and an Edison Award, 'crooner' Dennis van Aarssen had the proverbial wind at his back.
-The future smiled on Dennis.
-Until in March 2020, as a result of the Corona pandemic and subsequent measures, the world suddenly looked very different.
-All plans had to be adjusted or cancelled.
-The planned trip to New York in early 2020 was cancelled, the release of a deluxe version of the debut album was postponed, performances at festivals were cancelled, the planned autumn tour 'That's Life' as a reprise of the successful first theater tour was always postponed.
-The momentum seemed gone.
+With a debut album that resulted in a gold record, a theater tour with 31 shows and 20,000 tickets sold, and an Edison Award, 'crooner' Dennis van Aarssen had the proverbial wind at his back.
+In March 2020, as a result of the COVID-19 pandemic, his trip to New York, the release of the deluxe version of his debut album was postponed, and performances at festivals were all cancelled.
+His autumn tour 'That's Life', a reprise of the successful first theater tour, was also postponed.

-However, sitting still was not an option.
-So Dennis decided, among other things, to provide streaming performances from the studio.
-For sixteen weeks, once a week a short show of about 30 minutes.
+Van Aarssen began streaming 30-minute performances from the studio once a week for sixteen weeks.
 Jazzy swing, always with tracks from his favorite singers like Frank Sinatra.
-He also gave two shows in a smaller setting in Afas Live.
+He also streamed two performances in Afas Live.

-When it becomes clear that the second theater tour will be postponed again to the fall of 2021 due to the measures, Dennis throws himself into writing new songs.
-Several writing sessions took place, including with René van Mierlo, guitarist with Diggy Dex and Stef Bos, and producer Marcel Tegelaar, known for his work with Guus Meeuwis and Diggy Dex, among others.
-“In the summer of 2020 I had already taken a trip with the track ' Meet Me In Miami', produced by Marcel.
-I immediately clicked with Rene and Marcel and we started working on new material in April of this year.
+Over the pandemic, van Aarssen began writing original songs with René van Mierlo, guitarists Diggy Dex and Stef Bos, and producer Marcel Tegelaar, known for his work with Guus Meeuwis and Diggy Dex, among others.
+"In the summer of 2020 I had already taken a trip with the track 'Meet Me In Miami', produced by Marcel.
+I immediately clicked with René and Marcel and we started working on new material in April of this year.
 That new work was less suited to the big band genre, but I thought it was great.
 The final result is a summery EP with five electro swing tracks.”